KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Non-linear evolution: Halo model

 where $P(N|M)$ is the probability of a halo to be occupied with $N$ galaxies.
 Moments of the bias at a redshift $z$, or any halo-related quantity, $A(M,z)$, are calculated via the differential number density of halos of mass $M$: the halo mass function $n_\mathrm{h}(M,z)$

 The halo model assumes that all matter in the Universe is bound in halos.
-We assume those halos to be spherically symmetric and to have an average density profile $\rho_\mathrm{h}(r|M) = M u_\mathrm{h}(r|M)$, such that $u_\mathrm{h}$ is normalised and can be used in \Cref{eq:averages_hm} without introducing additional normalization factors.
-The galaxy populations can be split up into central, `c', and satellite, `s', galaxies with different halo profiles $u_{\mathrm{c/s}}$ and halo occupations $\langle N_\mathrm{c/s}|M\rangle$.
+We assume those halos to be spherically symmetric and to have an average density profile $\rho_\mathrm{h}(r|M) = M u_\mathrm{h}(r|M)$, such that $u_\mathrm{h}$ is normalised and can be used in \Cref{eq:averages_hm} without introducing additional normalisation factors.
+The galaxy populations can be split into central, `c', and satellite, `s', galaxies with different halo profiles $u_{\mathrm{c/s}}$ and halo occupations $\langle N_\mathrm{c/s}|M\rangle$.
 If there is a central galaxy in a halo on average, $\langle N_\mathrm{c}|M\rangle = 1$ the distribution of additional galaxies, i.e. the satellites, is assumed to be Poisonnian.
 This allows us to calculate the expected number of $n$-tuples, $\langle N^{(n)}|M\rangle$ in a halo, as required for the $1$, ..., $4$-halo terms

 where the number of tuples for each individual type e.g. `s' and `c' can be read off.
-In the case of matter, `m', the HOD is set to the halo mass $M$ for each point and the normalization is taken care of by $\bar\rho_\mathrm{m}$, i.e. $\langle N_\mathrm{m}|M\rangle = M$.
-It should be noted that sub-poissonian behaviour was found in \citet{dvornik_kids-1000_2023} for the satellite population.
+In the case of matter, `m', the HOD is set to the halo mass $M$ for each point and the normalisation is taken care of by $\bar\rho_\mathrm{m}$, i.e. $\langle N_\mathrm{m}|M\rangle = M$.
+It should be noted that sub-Poissonian behaviour was found in \citet{dvornik_kids-1000_2023} for the satellite population.
 This could, in principle, be accounted for by including an additional free parameter on the two-point level.
 For the connected non-Gaussian term, this might lead to more complications.
 However, we do not expect that the latter is dominating and would change cosmological results significantly.
 It is instructive to introduce the following integrals \citep{cooray_power_2001,takada_power_2013,lacasa_covariance_2018} for the species $X_1,\dots,X_\mu$:

-where $b^\alpha_\mathrm{h}$ is the halo bias, for which we use the fitting function from \citet{tinker_what_2010}. $\Tilde{u}(k|M)$ is the Fourier transform of the normalised halo profile.
-For an NFW profile \citep{navarro_universal_1997} the Fourier transform assumes the following form:
+Here $b^\alpha_\mathrm{h}$ is the halo bias, for which we use the fitting function from \citet{tinker_what_2010}. $\Tilde{u}(k|M)$ is the Fourier transform of the normalised halo profile. \restructured{In \Cref{app:halo_profiles} we provide $\Tilde{u}(k|M)$ for an NFW profile.
+However, they are in general arbitrary.} Lastly, the average number density $n_X(z)$ can be calculated using \Cref{eq:averages_hm}: